Last updated 10 June 2022

-A court can order the removal of material or order a public apology.
+A court can order the removal of material.
 The court can also restrict any future publication of a matter and award monetary compensation (damages).

 The court will generally disregard the malice or other state of mind of the publisher at the time the matter was published to which the proceedings relate (s 36 Defamation Act).

 Limits on the damages that can be claimed